-$$f_w = [f_w(T_1), f_w(T_2), \dots, f_w(T_n)]$$ (1)
+$$f_w = [f_w(T_1), f_w(T_2), ..., f_w(T_n)]$$ (1)

-where $f_w(T_i)$ is the TF-IDF score of word w during the period $T_i$ .
-In this paper, to capture daily event emergence, we set duration of $T_i$ to be one hour and number of segment n to be 24.
-Then, we compute the auto correlation $A_w$ for each word w and filter away trivial words(appearing evenly day by day).
-From above, we get subset $\Psi$ of rare and note worthy words.
-Next, we calculate cross-correlation $X{ij}$ of each word-pair in $\Psi$ and construct a correlation matrix $\Gamma$ containing all word pairs.
-This correlation matrix $\Gamma$ can be viewed as a graph and related-word clustering becomes a graph partition problem: We apply graph partitioning [4] on correlation matrix $\Gamma$ to obtain subgraphs that words within one subgraph are highly similar in form of high cross correlation.
-Finally, tweet clusters are generated by obtained
+where $f_w(T_i)$ is the TF-IDF score of word w during the period T_i .
+In this paper, to capture daily event emergence, we set duration of T_i to be one hour and number of segment n to be 24.
+Then, we compute the auto correlation A_w for each word w and filter away trivial words(appearing evenly day by day).
+From above, we get subset Ψ of rare and note worthy words.
+Next, we calculate crosscorrelation X{ij} of each word-pair in Ψ and construct a correlation matrix Γ containing all word pairs.
+This correlation matrix Γ can be viewed as a graph and related-word clustering becomes a graph partition problem: We apply graph partitioning [5] on correlation matrix Γ to obtain subgraphs that words within one subgraph are highly similar in form of high cross correlation, while words in different subgraphs have low cross correlation.
+Finally, tweet clusters are generated by obtained word groups: tweet containing at least two items of word group G_i can be considered as an item of tweet cluster C_i .